learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Intro

+When we open a run across a word that we don't know, we often consult a dictionary.
+A dictionary is, at core, a list of words; below each word is a definition or set of definitions.
+If we know the word that we're looking for, we can find out all of the information the dictionary has to tell us about it.

+In programming, structures like dictionaries are called "associative data structures": they contain pairs of keys (words in our dictionary analogy) and values (definitions in our dictionary analogy).

-In JavaScript, all objects are effectively key-value pairs.
-That means that in an object, you can look something up by its _key_ and get back its _value_ — super handy.
-For this reason, you might hear some people refer to objects as "dictionaries."
+In JavaScript, the barebones associative data structure is called an _object_.
+That means that in an object, you can look something up by its _key_ and get back its _value_ — just like in a dictionary.
+In fact, you might hear some people refer to objects as "dictionaries."
 We're going to call them "objects" because they're instances of JavaScript's capital-O `Object`.

 ## Creating Objects